quasarframework/quasar-testing/README.md

 </p>

 # **`@quasar/testing`** - *Work in Progress*
-This is the monorepo for integrating the test-runner of your choice into your Quasar-Framework app v0.16 and above.
+This is the monorepo for integrating the test-runner of your choice into your Quasar-Framework app v1.0 and above.

-The current backend sprint is regarding the creation of the [MVP unit-test](https://github.com/quasarframework/quasar-test/projects/1)

-The current front-end sprint is regarding the creation of the [MVP storybook-docs](https://github.com/quasarframework/quasar-test/projects/2)

-For more information and current status, please refer to the following RFC's:

-- [\[RFC\] Add --mode test to quasar-cli](https://github.com/quasarframework/quasar-cli/issues/127)
-- [\[RFC\] Add test runners to project during quasar init](https://github.com/quasarframework/quasar-starter-kit/issues/43)
+## Installation
+There are two methods of installing the test runner(s) of your choice:
+- [ ] During the `quasar create` phase of making a new app.
+- [ ]

 ## Contents
 The packages in this repo are designed to be installed only by the Quasar framework.
 They follow the following naming convention:

- - @quasar/testing
- - @quasar/testing-base
- - @quasar/testing-hud
  - @quasar/testing-unit-*
  - @quasar/testing-e2e-*
- - @quasar/testing-quality-*
- - @quasar/testing-utils-*
+ - @quasar/testing-quality

 Where for example the `ava` test-runner would be `@quasar/test-unit-ava`.